 - 2. Click on the Insert tab on the Ribbon. - 3.
-Select Load from Library → Load Family from the Ribbon.
+Select Load from Library→ Load Autodesk Family from the Ribbon. - 4.
+Search for Elevator-Electric.rfa select it and click Load to import the family into your project (internet connection required for this step). - 5.

-- 4. Load Elevator-Electric.rfa from the downloaded 'Required Families' folder; see the inside front cover for information about downloading the provided electronic content for this textbook. - 5.
 In the Project Browser, click the plus next to Families to expand the list (Figure 3-4.1). - 6.
 Expand the Specialty Equipment list, and then Elevator-Electric.